Ingest data from Apache Kafka by API

 After you successfully create a connection to Kafka, create an ingestion job to start ingesting data.

-endpoint to create an ingestion job using your connection and details.
+Send a POST request to the /v1/projects/PROJECT_ID/jobs endpoint to create a streaming ingestion job using your connection and details.

 "source": {